Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 The “Hybrid” Option (Passivhaus Performance)

-For modern homes where frame thickness isn’t an issue, we can create a “Hybrid” unit (often called LandVac Optimum).
-This places a Vacuum unit inside a standard double-glazed unit with an Argon cavity.
+For modern homes or new extensions where window frame thickness isn’t an issue, we can supply a “Hybrid” unit (often called LandVac Optimum).
+This places a fully sealed Vacuum unit inside a standard double-glazed unit with an Argon gas cavity.

 The result?
-A triple-glazed unit with a U-Value as low as 0.2 W/m²K—offering space-age insulation for zero-carbon homes.
+A hybrid triple-glazed unit with an astonishing U-Value as low as 0.2 W/m²K—offering space-age insulation specifically tailored for strict zero-carbon homes.

-This is the “killer app” for vacuum glazing.
-Owners of Grade II listed properties or homes in Conservation Areas have historically been banned from upgrading their windows.
+This is the definitive “killer app” for vacuum glazing.
+Across Hampshire, Berkshire, and Wiltshire—particularly in historic areas like Winchester, Salisbury, and the rural villages surrounding Andover and Newbury—owners of Grade II listed properties or homes in Conservation Areas have historically been banned from upgrading their windows.

 5. The Acoustic Benefit

-It’s not just about heat.
-Vacuum glazing is arguably the best acoustic glass on the market relative to its thickness.
+It’s not just about trapping heat.
+Vacuum glazing is arguably the best acoustic glass on the market relative to its minimal thickness.

-Sound waves behave like heat—they need a medium to travel through.
-They struggle to cross a vacuum.
-While the micro-pillars do transmit some sound, the vacuum barrier blocks a huge amount of high-frequency noise (like voices and wind) and low-frequency traffic drone.
-A standard 8.3mm unit offers noise reduction comparable to high-spec acoustic laminated glass.
+Sound waves behave very much like heat—they require a physical medium (like air or gas) to travel through.
+They fundamentally struggle to cross a vacuum.
+While the internal micro-pillars do transmit a tiny fraction of sound, the main vacuum barrier blocks a massive amount of high-frequency noise (like voices and wind whistling) and low-frequency traffic drone.
+A standard 8.3mm unit offers noise reduction comparable to high-spec, thick acoustic laminated glass.

-- Safety First: Unlike older vacuum technologies, modern LandVac units are Toughened Safety Glass as standard, making them 5x stronger than standard glass.
+- Safety First: Unlike much older vacuum technologies, modern LandVac units are manufactured from Toughened Safety Glass as standard, making them five times stronger than standard annealed glass.

-- Sustainability: The units are fully recyclable and expected to last longer than standard gas-filled units because there is no gas to “leak out” over time.
+- Longevity & Sustainability: The units are fully recyclable and are expected to last significantly longer than standard gas-filled units because there is no gas cavity to degrade or “leak out” over time.

 📖 Interactive Brochure: Technical Specs

 Want to see the full technical details?
-Flip through our interactive LandVac brochure below to see the precise specifications for Heritage and Standard units.
+Flip through our interactive LandVac brochure below to see the precise specifications, U-Values, and acoustic ratings for Heritage and Standard units.

 In terms of pure insulation per millimetre of thickness, yes.
-It achieves better U-values (0.4 vs 0.8) in a fraction of the space.
-However, triple glazing is significantly cheaper and is still the better choice for standard modern extensions where frame depth isn’t an issue.
+It achieves vastly superior U-values (0.4 vs 0.8) in a fraction of the space.
+However, triple glazing is significantly cheaper to manufacture and is still the most cost-effective choice for standard modern extensions where deep window frames are not a visual issue.

-If you stand 10cm away and focus on them, yes.
+If you stand 10cm away and actively focus your eyes on them, yes.
 They look like a faint grid of tiny dust specks.
-However, from a normal living distance (sitting on a sofa or walking past), they are imperceptible.
-Most homeowners forget they are there within a day.
+However, from a normal living distance (sitting on a sofa or simply walking past the window), they are entirely imperceptible.
+Most homeowners forget they are even there within a day.

-Standard gas-filled units eventually fail because the gas leaks out or the seal breaks (causing mist).
-VIG units use rigid seals (often glass or metal solder) rather than glue, and the vacuum is permanent.
-Manufacturers like LandGlass expect a lifespan exceeding 25 years.
+Standard gas-filled units eventually fail because the Argon gas leaks out over time or the perimeter seal degrades (causing misting).
+VIG units use rigid, permanent edge seals (often glass or metal solder) rather than temporary glue, meaning the vacuum is permanently locked in.
+Manufacturers like LandGlass expect a lifespan comfortably exceeding 25 years.

-Yes, it is the perfect product for sash windows.
-Because it is thin and light, it doesn’t upset the counter-balance weights of the sash mechanism, meaning you often don’t need to replace the lead weights in the box.
+Yes, it is the absolute perfect product for timber sash windows.
+Because it is incredibly thin and relatively light, it does not drastically upset the carefully balanced counter-weights of the historical sash mechanism, meaning you often don’t need to rip out and replace the lead weights inside the box frame.